Member Grievance Process

 Complaints against a Trillium staff member from a provider, practitioner or vendor are forwarded by the GAC to the staff member’s supervisor and to Human Resources, as appropriate, for follow-up and resolution.

 Member appeal rights are determined by the Oregon Administrative Rules (OAR 410-141-3230, 410-141-3235, 410-141-3245 through 410-141-3248).

 Participating providers agree to adhere to Trillium Community Health Plan Appeals and Grievances procedures as outlined in the Provider Participation Agreement.

 Providers have the opportunity to request that the Plan reconsider an adverse claim decision.
 This request should be completed via the Provider Claim Redetermination / Reconsideration Request process.
 The Provider Provider Claim Redetermination / Reconsideration Request Form can be found on the Trillium Website under Provider Resources: Manuals, Forms, and Resources.
 All corrected claims, requests for reconsideration or claim disputes must be received within 180 calendar days from the date of the Explanation of Payment (EOP).

-Completed forms and attachments should be mailed to:
+Completed forms and attachments for Medicaid should be mailed to: